-- (a) Ensure the provision of a range of housing types and flexibility in building design and dwelling layout to accommodate future changes in use and internal configurations. - (b) Ensure development contains a suitable mix of dwellings that encourages social diversity within the development and addresses the needs for future residents and households.
+- A. Ensure the provision of a range of housing types and flexibility in building design and dwelling layout to accommodate future changes in use and internal configurations. - B. Ensure development contains a suitable mix of dwellings that encourages social diversity within the development and addresses the needs for future residents and households.

-- 1. Developments that propose more than 10 apartments are to provide a mix of dwellings consistent with the following percentage mix: - (a) Studio and I bed apartments Minimum of 20% - (b) 2 bed apartments Maximum of 30% - (c) 3+ bed apartments Minimum of 15% - 2.
-Any variations to the apartment mix are to take into consideration: - (a) The distance to public transport, employment and education centres. - (b) The current market demands and projected future demographic trends. - (c) The demand for social and affordable housing. - (d) Different cultural and socioeconomic groups. - Apartment configurations are to support diverse household types and stages of life including single person households, families, multi-generational families and group households.
+- i.
+Developments that propose more than 10 apartments are to provide a mix of dwellings consistent with the following percentage mix: - a.
+Studio and I bed apartments Minimum of 20% - b.
+2 bed apartments Maximum of 30% - c.
+3+ bed apartments Minimum of 15% - ii.
+Any variations to the apartment mix are to take into consideration: - a. the distance to public transport, employment and education centres. - b. the current market demands and projected future demographic trends. - c. the demand for social and affordable housing. - d. different cultural and socioeconomic groups. - iii.
+Apartment configurations are to support diverse household types and stages of life including single person households, families, multi-generational families and group households.